 ALMUDENA GONZÁLEZ

-Doctora en Arte y Humanidades por la Universidad de La Laguna.
-Violonchelista, investigadora, gestora cultural y divulgadora formada en Madrid, Barcelona, Ámsterdam y Bruselas.
+Almudena González Brito es doctora en Arte y Humanidades por la Universidad de La Laguna, violonchelista, investigadora y gestora cultural.
+Su trayectoria combina formación artística y pensamiento científico, con estudios y estancias en Madrid, Barcelona, Ámsterdam y Bruselas.

 CONTRIBUCIONES